-Purchasing Manager's (NAPM) index at 9:00 CST, or 10:00 EST.25 Meanwhile, the second T-Bond panel for December 7, 2002 again depicts a large daily, but generally "smooth" intraday, price move.
-Interestingly, most of the movements occurred in the morning following the release of a higher than expected jobless rate.
-While this didn't result in an immediate jump in the T-Bond price, it reassured most economist's that the FED would cut its rate at the next Board meeting the following business day, which in fact it did.
+Purchasing Manager's (NAPM) index at 9:00 CST, or 10:00 EST. In contrast, the second T-Bond panel for December 7, 2002 again depicts a large daily, but generally "smooth" intraday, price move.
+Interestingly, most of the movements occurred in the morning following news of higher than expected joblessness.
+While this did not result in an immediate jump in the T-Bond price, it reassured most economist's that the FED would cut its rate at the next Board meeting the following business day, which in fact it did.
 According to Wall Street Journal: "Economists said the jobs report removed any lingering doubts that the Federal Reserve will reduce interest rates for the 11th time in the past 12 months when it meets tomorrow."

-The direct association of the highly significant jump days in Figure 2 with readily identifiable macroeconomic news affirm earlier case studies for the DM/\$ foreign exchange market in Barndorff-Nielsen and Shephard (2005), and is directly in line with the aforementioned evidence in Andersen, Bollerslev, Diebold and Vega (2003, 2005) among others, documenting significant intra-daily price moves in response to a host of macroeconomic news announcements.
+The direct association of the highly significant jump days in Figure 2 with readily identifiable macroeconomic news affirms earlier case studies for the DM/\$ foreign exchange market in Barndorff-Nielsen and Shephard (2005) and is directly in line with the aforementioned evidence in Andersen, Bollerslev, Diebold and Vega (2003, 2005) among others, documenting significant intra-daily price moves in response to a host of macroeconomic news announcements.
 Similarly, Johannes (2004) readily associates the majority of the estimated jumps in a parametric jump-diffusion model for daily interest rates with specific macroeconomic news events.
-At the same time, informal inspection suggests that not all of the jump days identified by large values of the non-parametric high-frequency $Z{1,t}$ statistic are as easily linked to specific "news" arrivals.
+At the same time, informal inspection suggests that not all of the jump days identified by large values of the non-parametric high-frequency $Z{1,i}$ statistic are as easily linked to specific "news" arrivals.
+Indeed, it would be interesting, but beyond the scope of the present paper, to attempt a more systematic characterization of the types of events that cause the different markets to jump.
+Instead, we turn to a discussion of various summary statistics related to the time series of significant jumps employed in our subsequent volatility forecasting models.